|

 Coaches

-and professional skills sets, attitudes, thinking, beliefs, values,
+and life skillls sets, emotions, mindsets, attitudes, thinking, beliefs, values,

-motivation etc of an individual or group, in order to help them
+motivation etc of an individual or a small group, in order to help them

 Psychology: